Setting up a Database

 PG* environment variables are read by the

 psql utility.
-What about
+What about the others?

 var:export command returns remote environment variables: